eatfrog/PakonClient/Readme.md

 _How far have I come?_

 It is possible to initialize TLX and run commands towards the TLX API.
 It is currently possible to try it out to fetch your model information and serial number.
+A simple console client is included which can now perform a basic scan of a colour negative roll and save the result as JPEG images.
 This is just a proof-of-concept to show that it is indeed possible to talk to your Pakon scanner with home built software.

 _Possibilites maybe?_